ghostop14/sparrow-wifi/README.md

 sudo apt-get install gpsd

 ## Bluetooth
-[Coming soon]
+Bluetooth support has been added.
+However it's important to know that bluetooth works very differently than WiFi.
+It uses frequency hopping spread spectrum in the same 2.4 GHz band as WiFi, but because of the hopping introduces challenges.
+Also, Bluetooth Low Energy (BTLE) and Classic Bluetooth are different, which impacts tools to scan.

+With that said, enabling bluetooth, especially with an Ubertooth introduces some great functionality.
+In addition to scanning for Bluetooth devices, Ubertooth can be used as a 2.4 GHz spectrum analyzer, which gives you a great overlay on your WiFi 2.4 GHz signal space.

 If you would like to scan for bluetooth, you'll need a few things:
-1. A bluetooth adapter (test with 'hcitool dev')
+1. A bluetooth adapter (test with 'hcitool dev' to make sure it shows up).
+With an adapter you can do basic BTLE advertisement and iBeacon scans.
-2. An Ubertooth (yes, you need both Ubertooth and a standard adapter, the tools use both)
+2. [Optional ] An Ubertooth for promiscuous discovery scans (BTLE and Classic Bluetooth)
-3. Ubertooth tools installed and functioning (you can test it with ubertooth-specan-ui)
+	- Ubertooth tools installed and functioning (you can test it with ubertooth-specan-ui)
-4. Blue Hydra installed into /opt/bluetooth/blue_hydra (mkdir /opt/bluetooth && cd /opt/bluetooth && git clone https://github.com/pwnieexpress/blue_hydra.git)  You can test it with bin/blue_hydra
+	- Blue Hydra installed into /opt/bluetooth/blue_hydra (mkdir /opt/bluetooth && cd /opt/bluetooth && git clone https://github.com/pwnieexpress/blue_hydra.git).
+Then make sure you've followed the blue_hydra installation instructions.
+You can test it with bin/blue_hydra.
+This msut be in /opt/bluetooth/blue_hydra or the app won't find it.

 ## Running sparrow-wifi
 Because it needs to use iw to scan, you will need to run sparrow-wifi as root.
 Simply run: